 Thinking about library school?

 I am a member of several library-related online groups, and I frequently see people posting questions about library school: What's it like?
 How hard is it?
 Should I go?
 Is it worth it?
 What school should I go to?
-Now, neither I nor anyone else can tell you whether you should go to library school or which school is best for you, but I can share my experiences and give a few tips as I near the finish line.
+Now, neither I nor anyone else can tell you whether you should go to library school or which school is best for you, but as a recent grad I can share my experiences and give a few tips.

 But first let me tell you a little about me, so you can understand my perspective.
 I have always been a good student, enjoyed school, and craved intellectual stimulation.
 I have a prior graduate degree in another field, and thoroughly enjoyed that experience.
 My undergraduate degree included teacher certification, so I was also trained in teaching methods, philosophy, and ethics, and have teaching experience; therefore I have very high expectations of instructors, and very little tolerance for laziness, disorganization, and unprofessional behavior.
 As you might have guessed, I am interested in public librarianship, focusing on youth services, and I entered library school with a fairly good understanding of public library practice, theory, and ethics from prior work experience and self-education.

 And one final note, let me preface everything with a disclaimer that this is all based on my experiences with my online program filtered through my expectations, and others may have vastly different opinions based on their own experiences and perspectives, and all are equally valid.
 I do hope some who went to traditional in-person, brick-and-mortar programs will chime in about how their experience compares, but this is my truth.